SMB

 71% of SMBs Use a VPN.

-Wi-Fi or network disruptions (52%) were the most common cyber disruptions faced by SMBs in the past 12 months.
+Fake social media accounts or website domains (32%) were a common cyber disruption faced by SMBs in the past 12 months.

 18% of SMBs have deployed penetration testing.